 Delivery services are in demand and if this situation continues, it will become an opportunity for people who love going out.
 By delivering goods they can also support small and big stores – it’s a win-win situation.

-What do you think?
-Are you negatively affected by the current Stay-at-Home situation?
-Leave a comment below !
+What about you, are you also affected by the current Stay-at-Home situation?